EtherGov/EtherGov-README/README.md

 - **DAO-enshrined NFTs or ERC20s**: prospective DAOs can mint NFTs or ERC20s through EtherGov, by which they will be natively enshrined within its treasury params (instead of having to mint NFTs or ERC20s separately, and then pasting their addresses into the DAO’s treasury params);
 - **Generative mint-and-auction contract plugin**: a separate contract emulating NounsDAO’s noun auction mechanism, automatically relaying proceeds to the DAO’s EtherGov treasury;
 - **Community-sourced plugins**: anyone will be able to contribute plugins to EtherGov, ensuring that EtherGov DAOs can evolve alongside newly-invented DAO primitives (e.g., NounsDAO’s “rage quit” or forking mechanics, MakerDAO’s conduits and subDAOs, etc.);
-- **Standalone EtherGov rollup**: a dedicated DAO-centric operating environment to allow for fully onchain organizational permissioning and the enablement of more versatile DAO frameworks.
+- **Standalone EtherGov rollup**: a dedicated DAO-centric operating environment to allow for more granular and scalable organizational permissioning and member credentialing for EtherGov DAOs.
 - etc.